zorroartico/zorroartico/README.md

 Check out my blog: TBD

+Where you can find me:
+- LinkedIn
+- Well, here.

+* I do not have twitter or facebook.

 <!---
 zorroartico/zorroartico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.